 Make sure you look for those that:

-- Have multiple icons the sheet (you probably don’t want to be printing 1 page full of bin day stickers where the icon is the same – that would get a bit boring!)
+- Have multiple icons the sheet (if you start printing 1 page full of bin day stickers where the icon is exactly the same – it might get boring)

 - Cutting lines or the stickers are close together to minimize cutting